pladaria/react-lazy-img/README.md

 <Img src="/path/to/img.png" width={200} height={100} />
 ```

-Image will start loading when its distance to the viewport is less than 500px.
-Once loaded, it will fade in (0.3s ease-in).
+Image will start loading when its distance to the viewport is less than 500px (can be configured).
+Once loaded, it will fade in (by default `0.3s ease-in`, can be configured).

 `width` and `height` props are optional but recommended to avoid browser reflows.

 You can pass any standard `<img>` attribute.

-## Not so simple example
+## Full featured example

 ```jsx
 import Img from `react-lazy-img`;